franckdpt/keep-my-monitors-awake/README.md

 ## Support

-💡 If you have any issues with the extension or if you have any suggestions for how we can improve it, please submit a pull request on [the GitHub repo](https://github.com/franckdpt/keep-my-monitors-awake/compare).
+💡 If you have any issues with the extension or if you have any suggestions for how we can improve it, please submit an issue on [this GitHub repo](https://github.com/franckdpt/keep-my-monitors-awake/issues).

 ## Donation
 ❤️ Your offered coffees are the finest ☕️